Menü

 While the dubious nature and intentions of some journals are obvious at first glance – for example due to multiple typing and printing errors in their emails and on their website – others may initially appear legitimate until some further investigations are carried out.
 The reason some of these predatory journals appear professional is that they often make their website and academic credentials look very similar to those of well-known, legitimate journals in order to deliberately confuse people.
 Sometimes they even pretend that their editorial board includes well-known scientists who, in reality, have nothing whatsoever to do with the journal.

 It is therefore important to remain sceptical when considering where to submit your article, especially if you’re dealing with lesser-known open access journals.
-There are many different ways in which you can check whether a journal is legitimate.
+There are many different ways in which you can check before submission whether a journal is legitimate.

 How to check - list of criteria